I’m sure every woman involved in the dating scene has, at one time or another, heard the concept of “playing hard to get.”

-Peter Jonason, PhD and assistant psychology professor at the University of Western Sydney, explained that women derive more benefit from playing hard-to-get.
+Peter Jonason, PhD and assistant psychology professor at the University of Western Sydney,

 “Because women have greater value in the biological mating market, they can afford to play hard-to-get more than men.
 Men who are too hard-to-get may miss out on a mating opportunity.”

 My friend, Doug Gibbons, disagrees with this widespread theory and humorously sums up a generalized disconnect between the genders, while advocating why it’s really open and honest communication that works best.

 “It seems to function sort of like a driving trip,” he noted.
 “Women prefer to take the long, annoying, scenic route with plenty of stops.”

 “Men like to gas up the car, hold their bladders and make good time straight to the destination.
 I don’t want to stop to see the 138th largest crystal collection in Montana.
 I want to get where we are going as efficiently as possible.”

 “Text me back instead of letting it go for twelve hours in an attempt to seem hard to get and more desirable.
 When you do that, you’re just coming off as either flaky or annoying.
 If you like me, tell me; if you don’t, tell me.”

 Personally, I’m more apt to agree with Doug.
 I’ve certainly participated in the game; I just have a feeling it doesn’t end up panning out if the guy on the other end isn’t on the same page.
 I don’t desire a game of tug of war.
 Authentic disclosure and expression is a time-saver.